nullstyle/erector-conditional_classes/README.md

 require 'erector/conditional_classes'
 ```

-and your good to go.
+and you're good to go.

 ## Contributing